williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 method is called.
-When the `renderEl()` method is called, the Okta Sign-In Widget will be created as a `<div>` tag with an `id` of `okta-sign-in` which will be inserted inside of the tag that you specified in the `el` option to `renderEl` method.
+When the `renderEl()` method is called, the Okta Sign-In Widget will be created as a `<div>` tag with an `id` of `okta-sign-in` which will be inserted inside of the tag that you specified in the `el` option of the `renderEl` method.

-Here is what the opening tag for the Okta Sign-In Widget will look like:
+Here is what the opening tag for the Okta Sign-In Widget looks like:

     <div id="okta-sign-in" class="auth-container main-container no-beacon">